jackchevalley/php-telegram-bot-framework/README.md

 ## ✨ Features

-- **Fast webhook-based architecture** - Handles the update and closes connection with telegram quickly.
-There is a filter to make sure only real telegram requests are processed.
+- **Fast webhook-based architecture** - Handles updates and closes the connection with Telegram quickly.
+Includes a filter to ensure only real Telegram requests are processed
-- **Database integration** - MySQL/MariaDB support with prepared functions for secure queries, transactions and user management.
-Fully with PDO
+- **Database integration** - MySQL/MariaDB support with prepared functions for secure queries, transactions, and user management.
+Fully built with PDO
 - **Built-in cron system** - Schedule recurring tasks without external dependencies
-- **Admin panel** - Separate admin commands and permission system for managing the bot, users and possibile admin groups
+- **Admin panel** - Separate admin commands and permission system for managing the bot, users, and possible admin groups
-- **System metrics** - Monitor CPU, RAM, disk usage, and performance over a simple command accessibile from the bot
+- **System metrics** - Monitor CPU, RAM, disk usage, and performance via a simple command accessible from the bot to the admins
 - **Security** - IP verification, input sanitization, and secure database queries
 - **Easy message handling** - Simplified API functions for sending messages, photos, videos, and more
 - **Multi-environment support** - `.env` configuration for different deployments
-- **Media and Input support** - Handle any input: text inputs, photos, videos, audio, documents...
+- **Media and input support** - Handle any input: text, photos, videos, audio, documents, and more
 - **User management** - Automatic user registration and profile updates
 - **User blocking system** - Built-in blocked users management